SosaWISE/meteor-typescript-libs/README.md

 # Meteor TypeScript libraries

 This project adds TypeScript definition files related to Meteor.
 It includes *meteor.d.ts* plus many others.
-These are definitions for Meteor 1.2.1, and they require TypeScript 1.4 or higher (to allow Union types).
+These are definitions for Meteor 1.3, and they require TypeScript 1.8 or higher (to allow for string literal types).
 These definitions are mostly backwards compatible for any 1.* Meteor version.

+## Deprecation?

+This package will probably soon be deprecated.
+There is currently an effort supported by the Meteor Development Group to create a TypeScript build compiler package, and an early version of the package can be tested using [`barbatus:typescript`](https://atmospherejs.com/barbatus/typescript).
+This package will eventually incorporated as a Meteor core package (e.g. like the `coffeescript` package).
+It appears that the recommended practice for adding definitions using that package will be to add them using the [`typings`](https://github.com/typings/typings) tool.

+You can follow discussion about this effort [here](https://github.com/Urigo/angular2-meteor/issues/102#issuecomment-200915763).

 ## Why use TypeScript?
 [TypeScript](http://www.typescriptlang.org/) is a supserset of JavaScript that enforces *relaxed* static typing and compiles to plain Javascript.
 It offers most of the benefits of a strongly typed language without requiring you to use strong typing.

 In general, TypeScript will NOT make JavaScript prettier (like CoffeeScript).
 However, it can help simplify JavaScript programming for the many object oriented coders out there.
-TypeScript also provides transparent access to features only available in ECMAScript 6 and above.
+TypeScript also provides transparent access to features only available in ECMAScript 7 and above.

 For further reading about TypeScript, please refer to the [TypeScript Handbook](http://www.typescriptlang.org/Handbook).
 ##Usage